Mowing Lawn Calories Burned: Push Mower, Yard Time & MET

 Is mowing the lawn good for weight loss?

-Mowing the Lawn has a MET value of 5.5, which means it burns a moderate amount of calories.
-A 160-lb person burns about 399 calories per hour.
+Mowing the Lawn has a selected MET value of 5.5, which means it burns a moderate amount of calories.
+A 160-lb person burns about 419 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular mowing the lawn combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during mowing the lawn?